Greenhills Teacher Training is Accredited by the Academy of Orton-Gillingham Practitioners and Educators

 64 hours

-A down payment of $500 is due upon acceptance of your registration.
-The balance of $475 is due by Friday, January 30th, 2009.
-No refunds will be given after January 16th, 2009.
-Registration will be closed after the acceptance of 15 qualified applicants.
+A down payment of $700 is due upon acceptance of your registration.
+The balance of $500 is due Friday, June 8th, 2018.
+No refunds will be given after this date.
+Registration will be closed after the acceptance of 15 registrants.

 Topics Taught

-• Neurology, Physiology, and Speech and Language in relationship to Dyslexia
+• Neurology, Physiology, Speech and Language in association with Dyslexia

-• Psycho-educational testing for identification of Dyslexic students and their profiles for planning diagnostic and prescriptive teaching
+• Psycho-educational testing for recognition of Dyslexic students and their very own profile for preparing diagnostic and prescriptive instruction are taught.

-• Phonological awareness, phonological segmentation, orthographic features, decoding, syllable types, syllable division, spelling generalizations, syntax and the sound/symbol associations of the English Language for language retraining
+• Phonological cognizance and phonological segmentation, orthographic features, decoding, syllable types, syllable dividing, spelling generalizations, syntax and the sound/symbol associations within the English Language for language re-training.

-To allow the trainee to think independently about the dyslexic student's characteristics and needs, background information on the history of the field of dyslexia is presented beginning with the English school physician, W. Pringle Morgan, in 1896, and continuing through current fMRI's and PET scans.
+Trainees are taught to think on their own concerning the dyslexic student's characteristics and needs.
+An overview of the history of the field of dyslexia starting with the English school physician, W. Pringle Morgan, in 1896, and continuing through current fMRI's and PET scans is provided.

-Attendees are taught to interpret psycho-educational test results, including the Wechsler intelligence tests and the Woodcock Johnson Achievement Tests.
-Administration of screening tests, such as the Gallistel-Ellis Test of Coding Skills, The Gates-MacGinitie Silent Reading Tests, New Stanford Spelling Test, and the Ayers Spelling Scale is taught.
+Participants are taught to understand psycho-educational test outcomes, such as The Wechsler Intelligence Tests, as well as the Woodcock Johnson Achievement Tests.
+Usage of screening tests, including the Gallistel-Ellis Test of Coding Skills, The Gates-MacGinitie Silent Reading Tests, New Stanford Spelling Test, along with the Ayers Spelling Scale are taught.

-Teachers are instructed in the art of individualizing lessons for students while remaining true to a structured, multisensory sequential lesson application.
-This approach treats all written language (reading, spelling, handwriting, and composition) as interrelated disciplines.
-Individualized prescriptive teaching requires simultaneously using the visual, auditory, and kinesthetic pathways to learning.
+Teachers are instructed on the art of individualizing lessons while remaining true to a structured, multisensory sequential lesson application.
+This strategy treats all written language (reading, spelling, handwriting, and composition) as interrelated disciplines.
+Personalized prescriptive instructing demands simultaneously using the visual, auditory, and kinesthetic pathways to learning.

-Teaching phonological awareness skills and the orthographic features of the Code of the English language are equally important and require a thorough knowledge of linguistics, syllable patterns, spelling rules and generalizations.
+Teaching phonological awareness skills, as well as the orthographic attributes of the Code of the English language are essential and demand a thorough knowledge of linguistics, syllable patterns, spelling rules and generalizations.

-Teaching dyslexic students is far too complex to attempt without a mentor.
-This Institute will start you on the way to proficiency in "teaching out" the reading disability and ameliorating the spelling and handwriting difficulties.
-Continuing education courses are offered on Saturdays for an additional fee to guide successful Institute graduates in applying their knowledge.
-Full supervised practicums are available on a case by case basis.
+Teaching dyslexic students is simply too complex to attempt without having a mentor.
+This Institute will begin you upon the way to proficiency in "teaching out" the reading disability,and ameliorating the spelling and handwriting challenges.

-This original, authentic, diagnostic-prescriptive and linguistic teacher education Institute satisfies the course work requirements for the Associate Level membership in The Academy of Orton-Gillingham Practitioners and Educators (AOGPE) and for the Teaching level, International Multisensory Structured Language Education Council (IMSLEC).
-It is accredited by both accrediting bodies and offers 6.4 renewal credits for NC teacher licensure.
+This original, authentic, diagnostic-prescriptive and linguistic Teacher Education Institute/Workshop satisfies the course work requirements for the Associate Level membership in The Academy of Orton-Gillingham Practitioners and Educators (AOGPE) and for the Teaching level, International Multisensory Structured Language Education Council (IMSLEC).
+The training is accredited by both accrediting bodies and offers 6.5 renewal credits for NC teacher licensure.

 Testimonials